-The Series C Preferred Stock is a "covered security" and therefore is not subject to registration under the state securities, or "Blue Sky," regulations in the various states in which it may be sold due to its seniority to our common stock, which is listed on Nasdaq.
-If our common stock, Series B Preferred Stock, and Series D Term Preferred Stock are all no longer listed on Nasdaq or another national securities exchange, we will be required to register this offering in any state in which we offer shares of the Series C Preferred Stock.
-This would require the termination of this offering and could result in our raising an amount of gross proceeds that is substantially less than the amount of the gross proceeds we expect to raise if the maximum amount of the Series C Offering is sold.
+The Series E Preferred Stock is a "covered security" and therefore is not subject to registration under the state securities, or "Blue Sky," regulations in the various states in which it may be sold due to its seniority to our common stock, which is listed on Nasdaq.
+In the event that our common stock, Series B Preferred Stock, and Series D Term Preferred Stock are all no longer listed on Nasdaq or another national securities exchange, we will be required to register this offering in any state in which we offer shares of the Series E Preferred Stock.
+This would require the termination of this offering and could result in our raising an amount of gross proceeds that is substantially less than the amount of the gross proceeds we expect to raise if the maximum amount of the Series E Offering is sold.
 This would reduce our ability to make additional investments and limit the further diversification of our portfolio.

-The Series B Preferred Stock, Series C Preferred Stock, and Series D Term Preferred Stock will bear a risk of redemption by us.
+The Series B Preferred Stock, Series C Preferred Stock, Series D Term Preferred Stock, and Series E Preferred Stock will bear a risk of redemption by us.

-We may voluntarily redeem some or all of the Series B Preferred Stock at any time after March 9, 2021.
-In addition, we may voluntarily redeem some or all of the Series C Preferred Stock on or after the first anniversary of the offering's termination date.
+We may voluntarily redeem some or all of the Series B Preferred Stock at any time, and we may voluntarily redeem some or all of the Series C Preferred Stock on or after June 1, 2024.
+In addition, we may voluntarily redeem some or all of the Series E Preferred Stock on or after the first anniversary of the offering's termination date.
 Any such redemptions may occur at a time that is unfavorable to shareholders.
-On and after January 31, 2023, and before January 31, 2026, we may, at our option, redeem the Series D Term Preferred Stock, in whole or in part, at any time or from time to time.
-We may have an incentive to redeem any of our series of preferred stock voluntarily if market conditions allow us to issue other preferred stock or debt securities at a dividend or interest rate that is lower than the dividend rate on such series of preferred stock.
+Before January 31, 2026, we may, at our option, redeem the Series D Term Preferred Stock, in whole or in part, at any time or from time to time.
+We may have an incentive to redeem any of our series of preferred stock voluntarily if market conditions allow us to issue common stock, other preferred stock, or debt securities at a dividend or interest rate that is lower than the dividend rate on such series of preferred stock.